-Note: The Move to operation will delete all the manually added topology links of this interface.
+3) Click Yes in the pop-up dialog box to continue.
+The Move to operation will delete all the manually added topology links of this interface.

-3) Click Yes in the pop-up dialog box to rebuild the IPv4 Layer 3 topology.

-After the system finishes building the topology, the topology links are correctly connected.
+- 4) Click Yes in the pop-up dialog box to rebuild the Layer 3 topology. - 5) After the system finishes building the topology, the topology links are correctly connected.